alphagov/design-patterns/guides/design-style-guide.md

     <div class="text">
       <h2 class="heading-36">
-        Disability exemption <em>36px</em>
+        Disability exemption <em class="highlight">36px</em>
       </h2>
       <p>
         You may be exempt or pay a reduced amount of vehicle tax if you receive certain benefits because of your disability.
-Find out if you’re eligible and how to apply. <em>19px</em>
+Find out if you’re eligible and how to apply. <em class="highlight">19px</em>
       </p>

       <h3 class="heading-24">
-        Disability exemption <em>24px</em>
+        Disability exemption <em class="highlight">24px</em>
       </h3>
       <p>
         You may be exempt or pay a reduced amount of vehicle tax if you receive certain benefits because of your disability.
-Find out if you’re eligible and how to apply. <em>19px</em>
+Find out if you’re eligible and how to apply. <em class="highlight">19px</em>
       </p>

     </div>